-The Ecology Center Farmers’ Markets are festive, family-friendly, open-air marketplaces where California farmers bring fresh, locally-grown produce and farm-processed foods to sell directly to consumers.
-Our markets feature fruits, vegetables, nuts, baked goods, jams and preserves, juices, olive oils, tofu, meat, cheese, prepared foods, nursery plants, and flowers.
-Often, musicians entertain the shoppers, and special events are scheduled throughout the year.
+The Ecology Center Farmers’ Markets are open-air marketplaces where California farmers bring fresh, locally-grown produce and farm-processed foods to sell directly to consumers.
+Our markets feature fruits, vegetables, nuts, baked goods, jams and preserves, juices, olive oils, meat, cheese, prepared foods, nursery plants, and flowers.
 We are committed to supporting small-scale farmers who practice sustainable agriculture, and we always accept WIC and EBT.
-Follow us on Twitter.

 Center Street @ M. L. King, Jr. Way

 Adeline Street and 63rd Street

 Check out Romaine calm and shop on: A Guide to Berkeley’s Farmers’ Markets from The Daily Californian for a rich description of each of our three Berkeley Farmers’ Markets.

 Mailing Address: 2530 San Pablo Avenue, Berkeley, CA 94702

 2020 HOLIDAY SCHEDULE